GSA/code-gov/docs/FederalSourceCodeStudy/Series/study_overview.md

 ## Significance of the Study

 This study is significant for developers, in and out of government, because it provides a concise history of OSS and the federal government's early role with computing and more recent role with OSS publication.
-Further, it is significant for public administrators because it provides a glimpse of organizational factors agencies need to consider when implementing policy and technology.
+Further, it is significant for public administrators because it provides a glimpse of organizational factors they need to consider when implementing policy and technology.

 ## Coming Up